-The Mail & Guardian has established that Jarana, who is currently serving out his notice, has written another letter to the board, this time expressing his displeasure at being the focus of a forensic investigation into how his resignation letter was leaked to the media.
+The Mail & Guardian has established that Jarana — who is currently serving out his notice, has written another letter to the board — this time expressing his displeasure at being the focus of a forensic investigation into how his resignation letter was leaked to the media.

-In his letter to the board dated June 5, Jarana takes exception to the investigation, which he only learned of from Pikoli, saying it smacks of a ploy to “tarnish my reputation, defame my character, and injure my dignity”.
+In his letter to the board dated June 5 Jarana takes exception to the investigation, which he only learned of from Pikoli, saying it smacks of a ploy to “tarnish my reputation, defame my character, and injure my dignity”.

 “It is in violation of my constitutional rights and the rule of law.
-My right to seek legal advice on the board’s unlawful and unconstitutional conduct remains reserved,” he wrote, adding that the board’s conduct fell into the category of constructive dismissal.
+“My right to seek legal advice on the board’s unlawful and unconstitutional conduct remains reserved,” he wrote, adding that the board’s conduct fed into the trajectory of a constructive dismissal.

 “They asked him to make it a one page letter that said either he was sick or wanted to spend time with his family,” a source close to the situation said.

 Another source said: “He should have been more considerate in his wording.
-His letter has created anxiety and turmoil with lenders and service providers because it gave indications that the turnaround plan is in trouble and SAA needs to be put into business rescue.”
+His letter has created anxiety and turmoil with lenders and service providers because it gives indications that the turnaround plan is in trouble and SAA needs to be put into business rescue.”

-An amicable parting was in both parties’ interests, sources said, because Jarana allegedly wants an easy return to corporate and the board wants to avoid the perception of instability at the national carrier.
+An amicable parting was in both parties interests, sources said, because Jarana allegedly wants an easy return to corporate and the board wants to avoid the perception of instability at the national carrier.

 However, Jarana’s letter included references to a lack of support from government and the board, blurred reporting lines and operational interference, as well as details of financial difficulties at the airline.
-These included three separate occasions where the airline came close to failing to pay salaries.

 “One of the areas of concern is the speed of decision-making.
 It is impossible to succeed in the turnaround with the current level of bureaucracy we have to go through to implement the strategy,” Jarana wrote in his resignation letter.